mac-theobio/QMEE/Mixed_models.md

 ## Types of analysis

-There are several terms of art that are often used as synonyms for mixed models

-* repeated measures
-	* individual identity would typically be associated with a random effect

 * multilevel or hierarchical models
 	* each identifiable level could have its own random effect: e.g., country, village, household

+* repeated measures
+	* individual identity _can_ be associated with a random effect
+	* this can also be done with residual structures

 ## inferential questions